The U.S. economy appears headed for a hard landing.

 Bidenomics was predicated on fiscal and monetary stimulus propping up consumer demand.

-At the same time, the Biden administration took steps to suppress supply of critical products such as fossil fuels – going so far as to shut down pipeline plans and demand that oil companies stop investing in new sources of domestic production only to later demonize them for not doing enough to alleviate record-high fuel prices!
+At the same time, the Biden administration took steps to suppress the supply of critical products such as fossil fuels – going so far as to shut down pipeline plans and demand that oil companies stop investing in new sources of domestic production only to later demonize them for not doing enough to alleviate record-high fuel prices!

 Now the economy faces a reckoning over supply and demand imbalances.